 assay datasheets for any test's sample requirements.

-Zoologix serves animal care professionals with molecular diagnostic testing for
+Since 2004, Zoologix has served animal care professionals with molecular diagnostic testing for

 infectious diseases that affect horses and other domestic and